Zehntor/time-formatter/README.md

 - Output units from week down to microsecond (TODO: why not higher or lower?)
 - Arbitrary precision in the lower unit

+Why not higher than week?
+- Because it is not precise enough.
+A week is exactly 7 days.
+A month can have any duration between 28 and 31 days.

+Why not lower than microsecond?
+- Because the way JavaScript handles floating point numbers introduces errors at very small ranges.

 ## Installation

 ### npm